Alexa CRM Integration With QuickBooks

 What is meant by a CRM?

-Can You use QuickBooks as a CRM?
+Can You Use QuickBooks as a CRM?

-What in integration of CRM with QuickBooks?
+What is the integration of CRM with QuickBooks?

 Criteria to keep in mind while choosing a CRM for QuickBooks